Master of Fine Arts in Creative Writing

-- Public relations, media, communications and advertising: PR and advertising agencies need candidates with strong writing and communication skills.
+- PR and advertising agencies need candidates with strong writing and communication skills.

-- Business, management, and beyond: In the broadest sense possible, Creative Writing M.F.A. graduates can do anything.
+- In the broadest sense possible, Creative Writing M.F.A. graduates can do anything.
 In survey after survey, employers rank writing and communication skills as the most important credential.
 Graduates can go on to careers in finance, management, human resources, politics, sales, marketing, civil service, non-profit agencies, institutional analysis — the possibilities are endless.